 “Fraud is everybody’s problem, and it cannot be prevented and detected if employees aren’t provided with the information they need to combat it.
-Providing a robust anti-fraud training program increases your company’s protection from risks of fraud and unethical behaviour.
+Providing a robust anti-fraud training program increases your company’s protection from risks of fraud and unethical behavior.
 An ounce of prevention is worth more than a pound of cure.”

-For CRI®, though, helping organisations prevent and detect fraud is a year-round commitment.
+For CRI®, though, helping organizations prevent and detect fraud is a year-round commitment.
 That’s why Fraud Week is a great time to reflect on CRI® Group’s recent efforts in the fight against fraud, and to also look ahead to activities on the near horizon.
 Below are just a few of the highlights.

-Does your organisation have a training program in place that addresses fraud, bribery and corruption?
+Does your organization have a training program in place that addresses fraud, bribery and corruption?
 And, if so, how robust is your training?
 How often is it administered?
 And how do you know it’s working?